siyaagarwal25/MovieRecommendorSystem/README.md

 #  Movie Recommender System

 A machine learning–based movie recommender system that suggests movies based on similarity in content and popularity trends.
-Built using Python and interactive Jupyter Notebooks, this project helps users discover new movies tailored to their preferences.
+This project helps users discover new movies tailored to their preferences.

 ---